Philanthropy

 Economic catalysts drive systems change in our economy by spurring innovation, bridging divides, and addressing societal inequities.
 This fall, the Aspen Institute presents three insightful discussions with influential change-makers who are reshaping the concepts of work and wealth.

 Join Erika Karp (Executive Director of the Finance Leaders Fellowship) on September 9th for the first of three webinars: Values-Driven Investing with Justin Rockefeller.
-Justin Rockefeller Cofounder & Chair of The ImPact (a global membership community of families committed to aligning their assets with their values) & Trustee at the Rockefeller Brothers Fund.
+Justin Rockefeller is Cofounder & Chair of The ImPact (a global membership community of families aligning their assets with their values) & Trustee at Rockefeller Brothers Fund.

 Philanthropy can provide the catalytic capital required to invest in projects and initiatives that unlock opportunities for millions of people who are otherwise underserved by traditional capital markets.
 For generations, few household family names have been as prominently philanthropic as the Rockefellers.
-This conversation will explore themes including the role of values-aligned investing in aligning financial assets with personal and family values, working to create lasting solutions for low- and middle-income households, and strategies for engaging the next generation in philanthropic efforts.
+This conversation will explore themes such as alignment of capital and values, engaging the next generation in changemaking through philanthropy and investing, and how one family foundation is aligning its endowment with its mission through decarbonization and a gender and racial equity lens.

 Those who join us live will have the opportunity to engage real-time in a Q&A session with our speakers.